huntdatacenter/docs/docs/coordination/faq.md

 Worry not.
 You may reduce resources in your lab until 1 April 2022 without cost.
 See [Resolution 4](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=3) for details, and feel free to [contact us](/contact) for dialogue on potential resource and cost optimization.

+### Remind us, when was the 1.
+January deadline announced?

+The new service agreement and required agreement updates was first discussed during Ting #3 in May 2021 and announced on email and these pages 1.
+July 2021.
+The requirements was further discussed during Ting #4 in October 2021 and clarified in [Resolution 5](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4) (R5/LT4/T4/21) from Lagtun.
+A warning on missing agreements was sent to all lab users in affected labs on email in the beginning of December.

 ### Can we terminate our lab?

-Yes, labs that can be terminated (deleted).
+Yes, labs can be terminated (deleted).
 We recommend that you [contact us](/contact) for a dialogue before you terminate labs to tune expectations.
 Related to the 1.
 January deadline, labs can be terminated in two ways: (1) Labs that don't intend to resign agreements will automatically be terminated 1.
 January.
 Data will be made available for evacuation until 1.
 April (90 days) before the lab is deleted (ref.
 [Resolution 5(e)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4)).
 (2) Labs where you send us a signed [lab deletion order](/agreements/downloads/#lab-deletion-order) will be deleted as soon as practically possible.